diojin/diojin.github.io/README.md

 ## Sitemap

-Here are some of my projects with brief introduction, for more information, you can just **follow the links**.
+Here are some of my projects with brief introduction, for more information, you can just <font color="blue">navigate to each project through the links below.</font>.

 ### [mockingjay]
 There are all my documents covering topics such as Java SE/Java EE, big data, algorithm and etc, as well as my code snippets, which are not in format of compilable project.